spraws/pyPass/README.md

 - View the stored passwords.

 # TO-DO
 - Encrypt JSON using AES.
-Currently the credentials are tsored in plain-text json, this is insecure as anyone can read it.
+Currently the credentials are stored in plain-text json, this is insecure as anyone can read it.
 - Add a password generator.
 - Check stored passwords against rockyou.txt.